Advisor for Clean Room - Medicals - Food

-For this purpose, MTF Technik offers a wide range of different belt materials with various surfaces and colours.
+For this purpose, MTF Technik offers a wide range of different belt types with various surfaces and colours.
 In the food sector, blue belts are very popular, as contamination is usually easily visible on them.
 Spores, mould and food residues are usually easier to detect on blue belts than on materials of other colours.
 In the medical technology sector, white belts are often used, but blue, petrol and green are also used depending on customer requirements.

 In terms of materials, PU materials with a smooth and hard surface are usually the best choice.
 These can be easily cleaned - e.g. simply with warm water or with isopropanol, etc. The surfaces are accordingly resistant to these common cleaning agents.

 For special applications, FDA-approved PVC or silicone belts are also used (e.g. for very high product temperatures or if a certain degree of entrainment must be ensured).

 Parts in contact with the product made of stainless steel

 If packaged food or e.g. medical-technical packaging articles (syringe bodies, tablet tubes, etc.) are transported on a conveyor belt, it is often sufficient to manufacture the product-contacting parts e.g. from anodised aluminium.